carlesco/GACD/Readme.md

 see the file `CodeBook.md` for more information on the description of the variables and the origin of the data

-The script `run_analisis.r` generates a tidy data set from the raw data stored in the data directory
+The script `run_analisis.R` generates a tidy data set from the raw data stored in the data directory

 ### Output

-The result of the execution is a file called `tydydata.txt`.
+The result of the execution is a file called `tidydata.txt`.
 See `Codebook.md` for more information on the structure of this file.